waratte/supybot-plugins/Stumble/README.txt

-A plugin for returning random website links, using stumbleupon and wikipedia
+A plugin for returning random website links, using stumbleupon, imgur and wikipedia